cogini/elixir-deploy-template/README.md

 The `inventory/group_vars/build-servers/vars.yml` file specifies the build settings.

-Set the name of your project git repo, which will be checked out on the build
+It specifies the project's git repo, which will be checked out on the build server:
-server:

 ```yaml
 # App git repo